DanielKerrIHG/NamedEntityRecognition/README.md

 // Lingpipe is an NLP implementation with NER module.
 It has a book associated with it (much like the nltk) http://alias-i.com/lingpipe-book/lingpipe-book-0.5.pdf
   //Ch.
 6 is about character lang. models, Ch.
 7 is about tokenized language models, **ch 9 is about classifiers has
-  // useful information about scoring classifier performance...
+  // useful information about scoring classifier performance, Ch 10 is bayes classifier, ch 11 is about tagging...

 //Short powerpoint going over the steps of an semi-supervised algorithm for NER: http://www.cs.columbia.edu/~jebara/6772/proj/an2505_project.pdf